aiplan4eu/unified-planning/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Unified Planning Library, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for the Unified Planning Library, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement